Faculty Research Interests

 Laura

-Bloem, Laura J.: Research Associate Professor, Department of Pharmaceutical Sciences; Associate Director, UICentre.
+Bloem, Laura J.: Research Associate Professor, Department of Pharmaceutical Sciences; Bioassay Development Specialist, UICentre.
 PhD (1986) University of South Carolina

 Research interests: I am a biochemist/molecular biologist by training and throughout my career have used this skillset in both academic and pharma/biotech environments.
 For more than 15 years, I refined and utilized my biochemical and molecular skills in the pharmaceutical industry.
 In 2016 I joined UICentre as a Research Associate Professor, and in that role, I work closely with PI’s at UIC to identify, develop and validate bioassays for targets and pathways of interest.
 These assays are subsequently used for chemical probe and drug discovery efforts in collaboration with the medicinal chemistry teams at UIC.